- Generation in Zoning mode and generation in Positioning Table mode

 Creating and handling the layout areas in the editor

 The Zoning mode brings benefits at generation level and it is also used to simplify the edit of a page by using the new concept of "layout areas".
-These areas are used to define the architecture of the page: header, footer, ...
-These zones are materialized and they can be easily handled in the editor.
+These layout areas allow you, for example, to define the page architecture: header, footer, ...
+These layout areas are clearly represented and can be easily handled in the editor.

-For example, enlarging the header area automatically moves the areas located below: page body and footer.
+For example, increasing the height of the header area will automatically move the layout areas below it: page body and footer.

-- You have the ability to create areas:
+- It is possible to create layout areas:

 - in the pages and in the page templates,